Fair Allocation based on Diminishing Differences: Pareto /efficiency

-An allocation is called \emph{Pareto-efficient} if every other allocation is either not better for any agent, or worse for at least one agent: \begin{definition}[Pareto-efficiency] Given utility functions $u_1,\ldots,u_n$, an allocation $\bf{X}$ is called \emph{Pareto-efficient (PE)} if for every other allocation $\bf{Y}$, either $\forall i\in\allagents: u_i(X_i) \geq u_i(Y_i)$, or $\exists i\in\allagents: u_i(X_i) > u_i(Y_i)$.
-Given item rankings $\succ_1,\ldots,\succ_n$, an allocation $\bf{X}$ is called: \begin{itemize} \item \emph{Necessary-DD-Pareto-efficient (NDDPE)} if it is Pareto-efficient for all utility profiles $u_1,\ldots,u_n$ in $\udd(\pref_1,\ldots,\pref_n)$. \item \emph{Possible-DD-Pareto-efficient (PDDPE)} if it is Pareto-efficient for at least one utility profile $u_1,\ldots,u_n$ in $\udd(\pref_1,\ldots,\pref_n)$. \end{itemize} For comparison, recall that an allocation $\bf{X}$ is called: \begin{itemize} \item \emph{Necessary-Pareto-efficient (NecPE)} if it is Pareto-efficient for all utility profiles $u_1,\ldots,u_n$ in $\mathcal{U}(\pref_1,\ldots,\pref_n)$. \item \emph{Possible-Pareto-efficient (PosPE)} if it is Pareto-efficient for at least one utility profile $u_1,\ldots,u_n$ in $\mathcal{U}(\pref_1,\ldots,\pref_n)$. \end{itemize} \end{definition} It is clear from the definition that necessarily-PE implies NDD-PE implies PDD-PE implies possibly-PE.
-With the analogous fairness concepts, these implications are strict, i.e., some possibly-fair allocations are not PDD-fair, and some NDD-fair allocations are not necessarily-fair.
-Interestingly, with Pareto-efficiency the situation is different: \begin{theorem} An allocation is NecPE if-and-only-if it is NDDPE. \end{theorem} \begin{proof} The implication NecPE $\implies$ NDDPE is obvious by the definition.
+\end{definition} The criteria of \emph{necessary\-/Pareto\-/efficiency (NecPE)} and \emph{possible\-/Pareto\-/efficiency (PosPE)} are defined analogously.
+It is clear from the definition that NecPE implies NDDPE implies PDDPE implies PosPE.
+With the analogous fairness criteria, these implications are strict, i.e., some possibly-fair allocations are not PDD-fair, and some NDD-fair allocations are not necessarily\-/fair.
+But with Pareto\-/efficiency the situation is different: \begin{theorem} An allocation is NecPE if and only if it is NDDPE. \end{theorem} \begin{proof} The implication NecPE $\implies$ NDDPE is obvious by the definition.
 We now consider an allocation $\bf{X}$ that is not NecPE and prove $\bf{X}$ is not NDDPE.

 By \citet{Aziz2016Optimal} Theorem 9, if $\bf{X}$ is not NecPE then there are two options:

 (i) $\bf{X}$ is not possibly-PE.
 Then, it is certainly not NDD-PE.